 2. Each week, a student gets to take him home and take pictures of him doing activities.
 Give the student a sheet of paper with lines to write 10 sentences about what the mascot did and a rectangle for a 4×6 picture on the front and blank space on the back for additional pictures.
 Keep a binder with plastic insert pages of the student’s work and pictures for the class and other classes to see.

 3. When you talk about weekend activities on Mondays with your class, the student of the week is responsible for talking about what the mascot did and showing off the pictures.
 The student should bring the mascot to school every day so that he can sit in class and learn the language.
 Let the mascot be part of class activities when appropriate (games, reading in a funny voice, etc.)

 Hope you liked this activity.
 This is from my 50 Games and Activities to Spice up the World Language Classroom.
-Get 49 more ideas like this sent to you via email by signing up below.
+Get 49 more ideas like this in my Free Resource Library.